miho/VMF-Tutorials/VMF-Tutorial-07/README.md

 ## Interesting to Know

-- calling `asReadOnly()` is a no-op, immutables do not have ReadOnly-Sibling
+- calling `asReadOnly()` is a no-op, immutables do not have ReadOnly-Siblings
-- `clone()` is a no-op, cloning uses shared immutable references
+- `clone()` is a no-op, cloning uses shared immutable references (in case of read-only objects, a shallow read-only copy is used which references the same mutable object)

 ## Conclusion